pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Booth Archiver <ngd:ba>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     I made this project to learn rust by creating a practical project.
 It uses all the available threads.
 I learnt how to use AMD uPerf and flamegraph to find out the bottleneck.
 I also had to learn how to use a debugger for this project.
 I eventually found out that I keep running into deadlock situations while consolidating data from the threads
-]
+  ].trim(),
+)
 === Key Points
 - First Rust project
 - Archives wishlist from #[#link("https://booth.pm/en")[Booth]<links>]